Learning to Detect Cyber Attacks: Neural Anomaly Detection for Cybersecurity with Theoretical Insights

 where $\Delta$ denotes the symmetric difference.
 Intuitively, the smaller $S_{\mu,h,\rho}(f)$ is, the more $\{f>0\}$ coincide with $\{h>\rho\}$.
 For a function $f$, $S_{\mu,h,\rho}(f) =0$ if and only if $\{f>0\}$ is $\mu$-almost surely identical to $\{h>\rho\}$.

 Here, it is important to note that we cannot compute $S_{\mu,h,\rho}(f)$ for all $f$ because $\{h>\rho\}$ is unknown to us.
 Therefore, we have to estimate it.
 In statistics, estimating level sets have long been considered a challenging problem.
-For instance, \cite{steinwart2005classification} states that there is no existing method to estimate $S_{\mu,h,\rho}(f)$ from normal training data with guaranteed accuracy in terms of $f, \mu$, and $\rho$.
-We provide an intuition of why in Supplement A. Thus, a drawback of modeling unsupervised AD as a level set estimation problem is that there is a lack of an empirical measure of $S_{\mu,h,\rho}(\cdot)$ such that we cannot compare different estimates of $\{h>\rho\}$.
+Thus, a drawback of modeling unsupervised AD as a level set estimation problem is that there is a lack of an empirical measure of $S_{\mu,h,\rho}(\cdot)$ such that we cannot compare different estimates of $\{h>\rho\}$.

 Hence, we want to find an empirical measure that effectively estimates $S_{\mu,h,\rho}(\cdot)$.
 In the next subsection, we transform density level set estimation to a binary classification problem.
 More precisely, we show the excess risk of the binary classification problem can be used to estimate $S_{\mu,h,\rho}(\cdot)$.
-In other words, the excess risk can be considered a surrogate for $S_{\mu,h,\rho}(\cdot)$.